vackosar/vackosar.github.io/_posts/2020-10-25-Performers-FAVOR+-Faster-Transformer-Attention.md

         class="figure-img img-fluid rounded"
         alt="The Performer FAVOR+ attention on the right has linear complexity.
 The Transformer attention on the left has square complexity." src="/images/performer-attention-complexity.jpg">
     <figcaption class="figure-caption">The Performer FAVOR+ attention on the right has linear complexity.
-The Transformer attention on the left has square complexity (<a href="https://ai.googleblog.com/2020/01/reformer-efficient-transformer.html">source</a>).</figcaption>
+The Transformer attention on the left has square complexity, because without an approximation we cannot decompose the attention matrix into a matrix multiplication. (<a href="https://ai.googleblog.com/2020/01/reformer-efficient-transformer.html">source</a>).</figcaption>
 </figure>

 <!--